What's New!

 of the Christian churches.
 He then moved against the Sassanids to retake the towns which Constantius II had lost.

 His campaign was successful, but inconclusive.
-He was wounded during a small fight and after a few days he died on June 26, 363.
+He was wounded during a small fight and after a few days he died in June 363.

 For centuries the Romans had managed to contain the pressure of the Germanic